mjoo-man/professional-website/content/roboball_modeling/index.md

 {{< katex >}}
 # Dynamic Modeling and Control
-There are two polular approaches to modeling a pendulum driven sphere.
-One way is to assume that the sphere is assumed to be modelled by two rolling cylinders in the drive and steering direction.
-This is a popular approach for similar prototypes and fits well with LQR style control.
-An early version of this model an controller is published in [this paper](https://ieeexplore.ieee.org/abstract/document/10610555) and controller with shell compensation in [this paper](https://ieeexplore.ieee.org/abstract/document/10833720).
+There are two popular approaches to modeling a pendulum-driven sphere.
+One approach is to approximate the sphere as two rolling cylinders, one for the drive direction and one for steering.
+This method is commonly used for similar prototypes and works well with LQR-style control.
+An early version of this model and controller was published in [this paper](https://ieeexplore.ieee.org/abstract/document/10610555), with an improved controller using shell compensation described in [this paper](https://ieeexplore.ieee.org/abstract/document/10833720).

 ![](gallery/drive%20Steer%20as%20cylinders.png "A diagram representing the drive and steer directions of the ball as cylinders")

-While the cylinder approach is simpler for control design, often additional terms need to be added to account for the coupling between the drive and steering directions.
-Studies focused on this design derive the full dynamics of a sphere rolling on a plane with a contact jacobian.
+While the cylindrical approach simplifies control design, additional terms are often required to account for coupling between the drive and steering directions.
+More complete studies derive the full dynamics of a sphere rolling on a plane using a contact Jacobian formulation.

+## Typical Derivation of Contact Jacobian
 ![](gallery/roboball_rolling_kinematics.png "Simplified rendering of a ball rolling in space")

-In the figure above `r0` is the stationary inertial frame and `r1` is attached to the rolling sphere itself.
-You can then define a point `P1` as the center of the sphere that is the origin of `r1`.
-Expressed in the spheres frame this point is represented by:
+In the figure above, `r0` denotes the stationary inertial frame and `r1` is attached to the rolling sphere.
+Define point `P1` as the center of the sphere, the origin of `r1`.
+Expressed in the sphere’s frame, this point is represented as:

-$$ {}^{r1}P1 = [0,0,0,1]$$
+$$ {}^{r1}P1 = [0, 0, 0, 1] $$

-From this point you can travel a distance `R` down to the point of contact of the sphere on a plane.
-This vector is simply expressed in the inertial world frame as below:
+From this point, move a distance `R` down to the point of contact between the sphere and the plane.
+This vector, expressed in the inertial world frame, is:

-$$ {}^{r0}v2 = [0,0,-R, 0] $$
+$$ {}^{r0}v2 = [0, 0, -R, 0] $$

-To get the constraints, reflect `P1` and `v2` into a common frame using a transform ( ${}^{r0}T_{r1}$ ) and subtract them to obtain the point of contact location (`P2`) expressed in the world frame:
+To obtain the contact constraints, transform `P1` and `v2` into a common frame using the transform ${}^{r0}T_{r1}$, then subtract them to find the contact point location `P2` expressed in the world frame:

-$$ {}^{r0}P2 = {}^{r0}T_{r1} {}^{r1}P1 - {}^{r0}v2$$
+$$ {}^{r0}P2 = {}^{r0}T_{r1} {}^{r1}P1 - {}^{r0}v2 $$

-Differentiating `P2` with respect to time and reorganizing into a Praffian form ( $A\dot{q}$ ) yeilds the contact jacobian for a sphere rolling on a plane.
+Differentiating `P2` with respect to time and reorganizing it into a Pfaffian form ($A\dot{q}$) yields the contact Jacobian for a sphere rolling on a plane.

-This in conjunction with a dynamics algorithm of your choice can yeild the full dynamics of a sphere rolling on a plane as:
+Combined with a dynamics algorithm of your choice, the full dynamics of the rolling sphere as:

 $$ M(q)\ddot{q} + H(q, \dot{q}) = A^T\dot{q} + \tau $$

-This is (probably) the most common way to obtain the dynamics of a system, and various flavors of this method can be found in literature.
-However, there are a number of inconvienences in this approach that can get annoying.
+This is perhaps the most common approach to obtaining the dynamics of a system, and many variations can be found in the literature.
+However, there are a few practical inconveniences worth noting:

-1. $ {}^{r0}T_{r1} $ is usually defined with a set of euler angles and thus at risk of a singularity.
-A rolling sphere is allowed to roll through the singularity, so care needs to be taken when trying to model that motion.
-This could be fixed by adding a quaternioin representation.
-However that would add an extra degree of freedom and the headache of converting a body velocity representation from a 3-dof space to a 4-dof space.
+1. ${}^{r0}T_{r1}$ is often defined using Euler angles, which are prone to singularities.
+A rolling sphere can pass through these singularities, so care must be taken to model such motion accurately.
+Using a quaternion representation can avoid this, but it introduces an extra degree of freedom and the challenge of converting body velocities between 3-DOF and 4-DOF spaces.
-2. As the number of degrees of freedom of a system increase, finding the dynamics becomes a bookeeping excersice.
-Either by hand or symbolically, this is the primary problem Roy Featherstone tried to address in his book [Rigid Body Dynamics Algorithms](https://link.springer.com/book/10.1007/978-1-4899-7560-7)
+2. As system complexity grows, deriving dynamics equations becomes a bookkeeping exercise, whether done by hand or symbolically.
+This challenge is one of the key issues addressed by Roy Featherstone in his book [*Rigid Body Dynamics Algorithms*](https://link.springer.com/book/10.1007/978-1-4899-7560-7).

-My favorite quote from the books preface:
+My favorite quote from the book’s preface:
 ```
 Rigid-body dynamics has a tendency to become a sea of algebra - R. Featherstone
 ```

-As a result of Featherstones work a variety of robotics simulators have spring up in the last decade.
-Most of which cite his work as the source of their algorithms.

-I leveraged the tools in that work to find an easier way to study RoboBalls dynamics.
-The implementation I found the most useful and easiast to get started was [Drake](https://drake.mit.edu/).
-Which also happens to include a soft body contact model.
+Since RoboBall is a multi-student project I wanted to find more approachble ways to derive a dynamic model that could be passed from student to student.
+Using an implementation of featherstones algorithims in [Drake](https://drake.mit.edu/), a simple urdf can yeild a numerical full dynamics model, trading lagrangian derivation to a programing exercise.

 My work extending the ball into this area and notes on how to tune the soft body model for the ball was published in this [RA-L paper](https://ieeexplore.ieee.org/abstract/document/11197665).